 Increasing menopausal awareness can support the introduction of measures that make a huge difference, such as work flexibility, working from home, fans in the office, education in the workforce, etc.

-Various herbal remedies have been studied for their effects on menopausal symptoms including hot flushes, night sweats, mood swings, anxiety and skin changes.
-Herbs like black cohosh, red clover and sage were associated with reduced hot flushes and night sweats.
+Various herbal remedies have been studied for their effects on menopausal symptoms including hot flashes, night sweats, mood swings, anxiety and skin changes.
+Herbs like black cohosh, red clover and sage were associated with reduced hot flashes and night sweats.
 For more examples of herbal remedies, read Natural Menopause written by Dr Anne Henderson and contributing experts.

 1/ Do your background research